qbead/qbeadWebsite/content/book/animation.md

-To create an animation or a video, we need a rapid sequence of still images, rapid enough that it looks like a smoothly changing pattern to our yes.
+To create an animation or a video, we need a rapid sequence of still images, called frames.
+The frames must be displayed rapidly enough that it looks like a smoothly changing pattern to our eyes.
 This is true both for the computer screen playing a video and for the SpinWheel lights, changing their light patterns.
 For example, this is a short repeating animation of a rainbow pattern playing on the LEDs.